|

 could be removed easily.
 The new ones have one bolt,

 and have to be slid off the ends of the handlebar.
-To

-left-grip and switch-assy for clutch bracket.
-Imagine
+throttle-grip; left-grip and switch-assy for clutch

-doing all this on the road in the event of a mishap!
+bracket.
+Imagine doing all this on the road in the

-For quick-change, you don't have to switch back to the
+For quick-change, you don't have to switch back to

-old steel type.
+the old steel type.
 Just try this:

 Remove the brackets and cut them into two pieces by